Safety Management Perception Survey…..Yes, you can conduct your own

 By Dennis Ryan

 A COMMON EXPRESSION IS, “If safety is not being measured, it is not being managed.”
 SH&E professionals know that one essential activity they perform is diagnosing the SH&E management system.
 They know that if they do not measure, they will not identify improvement opportunities and, therefore, cannot plan for future improvement.
-It follows that themeasurement methods employed determine the value of the preventive information ultimately obtained.
+It follows that the measurement methods employed determine the value of the preventive information ultimately obtained.
 Two common measurement tools in SH&E are incident statistics and program or system audits.
-While these measures provide improvement information, neither provides all of the information needed to achieve worldclass safety.
+While these measures provide improvement information, neither provides all of the information needed to achieve world class safety.
 Incident statistics are limited because they focus mainly on mistakes made.
 Program or system audits reveal information about hard factors such as compliance, inspections and investigations, but they fall short of measuring equally important softer factors such as employee satisfaction and management trust.
 Even combined, the measures do not identify all key factors needed to achieve world-class safety.
 Few companies achieve world-class safety when the measures they use reveal so little about how to achieve it.
-This article describes the development and use of the safety perception survey, a measurement tool that has proven useful in helping companies achieve safety improvement goals.
+This article describes the Safety Management Perception Survey Process.
+The survey process is a measurement approach that has proven useful to help companies achieve safety improvement goals.

 Why Is the Perception Survey Underutilized?